Salesforce Documents

 - CLM

-- responsible AI
+- responsible automation

 - DocForge

-The honest framing for AI in contracts
+The honest framing for Smart in contracts

-Where AI clause assist is genuinely useful
+Where Smart clause assist is genuinely useful

 - Soften / strengthen suggestions.
 "Make this indemnity clause less aggressive" or "tighten this confidentiality clause for a public-company buyer."